Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Home and road insights

-- Jacksonville has two wins against the spread, and is 0-5 overall, in away games.
+- On the road, Jacksonville has two wins against the spread and is 0-5 overall.

-- This year, in five road games, Jacksonville has hit the over once.
+- Jacksonville has hit the over once in five road games this season.

 - Jaguars away games this season average 46.3 total points, 2.3 more than this outing's over/under (44).